geekgodgagan/Python/README.md

 # My Mall Android Application
-This App have feature of add product to cart, Give review and paymnet screen.<br>
+This App have feature of add product to cart, Give review and payment screen.<br>
 This is a E-commerce Android application Application <br>

 ## Screensort